tlaukkanen/menot/README.md

-# menot
+# Menot - Expenses Tracker Web App

-Simple expenses tracker (to test Vite.js 😝)
+Simple expenses tracker to track where your money vanishes.
+Created this initially to test out Vite.js framework.